 Analysis on the way to most effectively employ the office led to a flexible design in which the density of workstations can be increased to solve a temporary overload.

 On the new floors of the Google Amsterdam office, the international teams find a moody, edgy atmosphere with spacious work zones and the urban café, all featuring amazing views over the city.
 The working cafe annex playroom was designed to bring people together and create an urban style break-out space.
 You can play shuffleboard after a meeting or select any of the boardgames.
 There are healthy foods at the bar and the interior is complemented with lots of natural green.
 Google employees and their guests lounge on the sofas with or without a laptop, a home away from home.

 The wooden sports hall flooring in the cafe is a reclaimed material from an Amsterdam school gym.
 Dashes of colour line the floor like pieces of data.
 An iconic light feature which subtly portrayes the google colourscheme flanks the steel stairs interconnecting the two floors of this meeting hub.
 Measurements and detailing of the cupboards are designed with reference to the renowned Dutch ‘De Stijl’ tradition.
 The bar is made of an old tree that once grew in the city centre of Amsterdam.
 Together this creates a raw and unpolished look and feel to match the urban, slightly underground qualities of life in Amsterdam.

 The working café is characterized by an iconic light feature which flanks the stair interconnecting two floors, and references to typical Dutch games and the famous ‘De Stijl’ elements.

-The custom lighting feature was designed in collaboration with BeersNielsen.
+The custom lighting feature is designed in collaboration with BeersNielsen.
+Photography: Bram Vreugdenhil.